Main illustration: Jason Yim

 Principles are a way of encoding successes, helping to repeat the behaviors that led to positive outcomes and avoid the previous behaviors that led to mistakes.
 At Intercom, we push ourselves to share and refer to our principles a lot.
 We also update them every 1-2 years to ensure they’re still representing our best ideas and still guiding us to results we want.

-“Everyone who works on our product inherits the three top-level principles and then also the principles appropriate to their domain”
+“Everyone who works on our product inherits the four top-level principles and then also the principles appropriate to their domain”

-We have three top-level principles for how we build software, five product design principles, and five engineering principles.
-The idea is that everyone who works on our product inherits the three top-level principles and then also the principles appropriate to their domain.
+We have four top-level principles for how we build software, five product design principles, and five engineering principles.
+The idea is that everyone who works on our product inherits the four top-level principles and then also the principles appropriate to their domain.

 We hope you find them useful as you consider the sort of behaviors you want to codify and encourage in order to ensure your own future success.